jyntran/gatsby-blog/src/posts/20200727_monogatari_chapter_screen_part_1/index.md

 ---
-title: "Monogatari: Creating a Chapter Screen"
+title: "Monogatari: Creating a Chapter Screen, Part 1"
 tags: ["monogatari", "javascript"]
 date: "2020-07-27T04:02:00.000Z"
 ---

 This next Monogatari spotlight is a monster!
+So this has been split into multiple parts.

 I'm going to cover making a new `ScreenComponent`.
 How did I find about doing that?
 By checking the `lib` folder in the source for the right component to create: [ScreenComponent.js](https://github.com/Monogatari/Monogatari/blob/develop/src/lib/ScreenComponent.js).